ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/tools-ides/intellij-plugin/using-intellij-plugin-features.md

 ![Debug Ballerina programs](../images/debug-ballerina-intellij.gif)

+## Troubleshooting
+- Stepping over code lines in non-blocking paths (eg: action invocations) will not pause VM on next line
+    - workaround: manually put a breakpoint to next line
+- There are some cases where stepping over gives unexpected behavior
+    - Eg: When there are multiple workers and a wait expression waiting for them, even though step over hit and pass wait line in source, workers are not yet finished execution.

 ## Viewing the sequence diagram

 The underlying language semantics of Ballerina were designed by modeling how independent parties communicate via structured interactions.
 Subsequently, every Ballerina program can be displayed as a sequence diagram of its flow including endpoints as well as synchronous and asynchronous calls.